ChuksJoshuaa/django-chat-app/README.md

 - [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS.

 - [MaterialUi](https://mui.com) - is the legacy styling solution for MUI.
 It is deprecated in v5.
-It depends on JSS as a styling solution.
+It depends on JSS as a styling solution..

 ## Getting started